 Using Tools and Panels

-The Tools panel is one of the most important features.
-It contains tools for editing images.
 When you select a tool, your cursor will change to match it.
+The Tools panel is your primary workstation.

 To see more tool options, click and hold on a tool.
-For example, the Rectangle Tool also includes other shape tools like Ellipse, Line, and Custom Shape.
+For example, the Rectangle Tool hidden options include Ellipse and Line tools.

 Managing Panels